ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 The postoffice has moved at least 3 times.
 This is the 3rd site.Between the Post Office and the bridge sat the Shurter House which was moved.
 </blockquote>

-(I tried to faithfully reproduce the punctuation, spacing, etc. of the source.)
+(I tried to faithfully reproduce the punctuation, capitalization, spacing, etc. of the source.)

 *M. E. Mills* is listed as a "present merchant" in The Ithaca Daily Journal, 26 Aug 1909, pg 5, in an article "Early History of Brookton Village".